ppinard/ebsd-image/doc/documentation/beginners/run.rst

    mode.

 Another output option is to save the experiment to an XML file.
-This can be used to launch the experiment in a command line prompt instead than in the graphical interface.
+This can be used to launch the experiment in a :ref:`command line prompt <run-cui>` or on a :ref:`computer grid <distributed-interface>` instead than in the graphical interface.
 It is also useful to archive the operations selected.

 Finally, if the run option is selected, the wizard will close and the